 Be scientific about how you release content.
 You don’t want to overwhelm people by having too much content going live at the same time.
 You also need to ensure your content is shared at the right time to reach the most people.
 Use Kissmetrics’ three-part series on the science of social timing or this Buffer article to get the timing right.

 4. Let People Ask You Questions Online

-Still on the subject of content, one way to get the word out about your product without having to do a lot of work is to make yourself available for interview on topics related to your product.
+Still, on the subject of content, one way to get the word out about your product without having to do a lot of work is to make yourself available for interviews on topics related to your product.
 You could be interviewed by email, Skype, Google Hangout or podcast, which also gives you another resource to promote.